 KENT ALLEN - OWNER/PRODUCER

 Kent Allen of Allen Films Media Group (AFMG) and Windsor House Entertainment is a 2003 graduate of The Art Institute of Charlotte, receiving a degree in multimedia/web design.
-In mid-2018, he joined forces with Artistic Connection to create Windsor House Entertainment, a full turn-key production company, while spinning AFMG into a post-production house.
+In mid-2018, he joined forces with Artistic Connection to create Windsor House Entertainment, a full turn-key production company.

 During his tenure at The Art Institute, he interned for Bill Barns Film & Video and Paradox Films & Design, fulfilling duties that included working as crew and assembly editing on linear and non-linear platforms for FOX’s The Best Damn Sports Show and a commercial piece featuring Dale Earnhardt, Jr.